 A fundamental evolution in higher education is being sparked by the ubiquity of mobile devices.
 The opportunity is ripe for institutions, instructors, and instructional designers to take advantage of mobile technology to enhance the learning experience.
 The Mobile Academy is a guide for systematically integrating mobile devices into higher education courses and other academic and student support services in order to facilitate learning outcomes and student success.
 It covers a wealth of topics, including the use of mobile devices as applied to administrative services, classroom content, assessment, communications, and what’s to come in the future.

-Order now.
-(Note: it's out of print, so this is an Amazon Associate Kindle link, with a new cover, seen below.)
+Buy HERE.
+(Note: this is an Amazon Associate Kindle link, with a new cover, the original is below.)
+Check out a sample chapter here!

 In The Mobile Academy Clark Quinn gives aspiring learning technologists a crash course in what it will take to harness the power and potential of mobile learning in higher educational settings.
 He has given us a comprehensive, engaging guide for creating mobile learning solutions that inspire anytime, anywhere, and on whatever device one chooses. - Ellen Wagner, partner and senior analyst, Sage Road Solutions LLC; executive director WCET